 Other interesting places include the new aquarium of William A. Batson, the popular area of the boardwalk, the New Jersey’s boatyard, the Nags Head BrewHouse & Grille, and the entire Las Vegas-like atmosphere of Boardwalk Hall.
 In all, Atlantic City is a wonderful place to visit with family, friends, and even your significant other.
-Among all of the things to see and do, you can also take an interesting night out in one of the many clubs and casinos that Atlantic City has to offer.
+Among all of the things to see and do, you can also take an interesting night out in one of the many clubs Atlantic City has to offer.

 Whether you’re looking for a bustling city or a quiet coastal town, New Jersey has something for everyone.
 So pack your bags and start planning your trip today!

 About the Author:

 I’m Asdghik Melkonian – a travel addict, digital nomad, and adventure lover.
 You probably have no idea how to pronounce my name, but don’t feel bad because no one can!
 Asdghik actually means “little star” in Armenian.